-SITE: The site is currently an operating waste tire processing facility conducting business under the name of Florida Tire Recycling, Inc. The total facility occupies approximately 9 acres on the west side of Range Line Road in St. Lucie County.
+SITE: A waste tire processing facility conducting business under the name of Florida Tire Recycling, Inc. is currently operating on the site.
+The total facility occupies approximately 9 acres on the west side of Range Line Road in St. Lucie County.
 The site is accessible by entering a driveway bordering the main office building at the front of the property.